Why don't you take credit cards?

 I don't have confidence in web-security.
 Although I buy things online quite often and use my credit cards.
 And I have had my card numbers stolen and used fraudulently.
 My banks have corrected the situation and covered my losses but I cannot assure you it won't happen on this website.
 So I will patiently wait for your mail.
 Or just bring payment to the first class.

 P.S.
-This fall I will accept credit card payment in class.
+This spring I will accept credit card payment in class.
 I just bought a credit card reader attached to my cell phone.
 The fewer steps between your payment and my bank the better.

 Other than tuition, how much does certification cost?

 Textbook, $105.00 + tax for non-members, $75.00 for FNGLA members

 Test, $150.00 for non-members, $85.00 for FNGLA members.

 Order these both through FNGLA, either on line or by calling 1-800-375-3642.
 They accept most credit cards and checks.

 Do I have to take this class in order to take the tests?

 No, the class is optional.
 See FNGLA's website for pre-certification requirements.